ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 ### Generating the data set

-The PostgreSQL `composite-merged-fk` CSV layout, with headers and without quoted fields.
+The PostgreSQL implementaiton uses the `composite-merged-fk` CSV layout, with headers and without quoted fields.
 To generate data that confirms this requirement, run Datagen without any layout or formatting arguments (`--explode-*` or `--format-options`).

 In Datagen's directory (`ldbc_snb_datagen_spark`), issue the following commands.
 We assume that the Datagen project is built and `sbt` is available.